ilyessr/react-pokemons-app/README.md

 You can visit the live version of the app [here](https://react-pokemons-app-production.up.railway.app/).

 Additionally, the backend of this application is powered by Node.js.
-You can find the source code for the backend on [GitHub](https://github.com/ilyessr/node-pokemon-api).
+You can find the source code for the backend on [GitHub](https://github.com/ilyessr/node-pokemon-api). (username : pikachu, password: pikachu)

 ## Features